 |Region / City

-A resident evaluation is required within 15 days of moving into assisted living in New Mexico, to determine the level of care and assistance needed and whether the new home is a good fit.
-The evaluation is conducted by a medical professional who works for the home, and establishes a baseline of the person’s functional status, or what they are capable of physically and mentally.
+A resident evaluation is required within 15 days of moving into assisted living in New Mexico.
+This is to determine the level of care and assistance needed and if the home is a good fit.
+The evaluation is conducted by a medical professional who works for the facility, and establishes a baseline of the patient’s functional status (what they are capable of physically and mentally).
 It must be updated at least every six months and include the following:

 – Cognitive abilities